Master Clocks by The Standard Electric Time Company

 Installer's name plate attached to the back of an earlier master clock

 Installer's name plate attached to the back of an earlier master clock.
 Made of cast brass or bronze in an unusually large size.
-Other installers generally used smaller etched brass plates (if any), which they attached to outside of clock case, usually near bottom.
+Other installers generally used smaller etched brass plates (if any), which they attached to outside of clock case, usually near bottom

 First Synchronous Model

-First synchronous model master clock,introduced in 1932 Detail of first synchronous model
+First synchronous model master clock,introduced in 1932

-First synchronous model, introduced in 1932.
-Case designed to accommodate up to 6 program circuits; most including this example, had only 2.
 Detail of first synchronous model; switch at top was for turning on and off the motor, permitting the clock to be set precisely to the second.

 12-hour motor-wound chain and weight driven flush mount birch cased AR2 master clock from the 1950s